What Is Complera?

 Read the FDA description of Complera.

 Complera is not a cure for HIV.
-It reduces the ability of the HIV virus to multiply in the body; this results in an increase the number of CD4+ T cells in the blood.
+It reduces the ability of the HIV virus to multiply in the body.
+This results in an increase the number of CD4+ T cells in the blood.
 Adequate numbers of CD4+ cells are required by the body to maintain a healthy immune system.

 If you miss a dose of Complera and the time is less than 12 hours from when you typically take it, you can take the missed dose with a meal.
 Resume your normal medication schedule.
-However, if it is longer than 12 hours from when you take it, take your next dose.
+However, if it’s longer than 12 hours from when you take it, take your next dose.
 Do not double up on doses or take Complera with other medications used to treat HIV.